 THE FOUNDERS OF BRIDGING TECH

-We are two Stanford women who share a passion for achieving educational equity to improve social justice.
+We are two young women from Stanford University who share a passion for achieving educational equity to improve social justice.
 When the COVID-19 pandemic put the world on pause, we came together to advocate for technology equity and help children affected by homelessness rise from poverty.
 Thankfully, many of our fellow students felt the same way, and we were able to surround ourselves with the brightest and most dedicated changemakers around.

 Our journey to understand generational cycles of inequity motivated us to get involved in bridging the digital divide on a deeper level.
 We constantly aim to positively impact the lives of the children we serve, so we started tutoring and mentorship programs to help our students navigate their paths toward higher education or job placement.